Propagation of spinors on a noncommutative spacetime: equivalence of the formal and the effective approach: Introduction

 In this paper we set out to find another example of this kind within the semi-hybrid NC model studied in \cite{Ciric:2017rnf,DimitrijevicCiric:2019hqq,Ciric:2019urb}.
-In particular, here we show that noncommutative $U(1)_\star $ gauge theory coupled to NC scalar field and to a classical geometry of the Reissner–Nordstr\" om type is equivalent to a commutative $ U(1)$ gauge theory coupled to a commutative scalar field and to a classical geometry background, which however does not coincide with the initial RN metric, but instead represents an effective metric which encodes the impacts of the spacetime deformation.
+In particular, here we show that noncommutative $U(1)_\star $ gauge theory coupled to NC scalar field and to a classical geometry of the Reissner–Nordstr\" om type is equivalent within a first order of deformation to a commutative $ U(1)$ gauge theory coupled to a commutative scalar field and to a classical geometry background, which however does not coincide with the initial RN metric, but instead represents an effective metric which encodes the impacts of the spacetime deformation.
 In other words the former model can be recast into a latter by redefining the components of the initial RN metric.
 In this way we end up with an effective, but equivalent description in which the redefined metric has an important role, forming one of the crucial building blocks that characterize the dual system and the duality transformation itself.
-From now on we refer to this redefined metric as the effective metric characterizing the dual picture, or the effective dual metric in short.
+From now on we refer to this redefined metric as the effective metric characterizing the first order dual picture, or the first order effective dual metric in short.
 It can be viewed as having ensued from a specific deformation of the RN metric which brings in a nonvanishing $r-\phi$ component.
-This whole scheme thus establishes a duality relation between two models, one semi-hybrid noncommutative and the other fully commutative, and two physical systems they describe.
+This whole scheme thus establishes a first order duality relation between two models, one (semiclassical hybrid) noncommutative and the other fully commutative, and two physical systems they describe.